baconjs/bacon.js/README.md

 `stream.decorateWith(name, property)` decorates stream values (must be objects) with a new property with the given name and a value taken from the given Property.

+`stream.mapEnd(f)` creates a single-element stream which consists of a single Next event and an End.
+The value event is created by calling the given function when the source stream ends.
+Instead of a function, a static value can be used.
+You can even omit the argument if you don't care about the actual value.

 Property
 --------